juxhouse/bela-resources/reference/Context-Path.md

 ## 2. Configure Your Proxy

-Configure your reverse proxy to route requests to each BELA instance according to its context-path.
+Configure your reverse proxy to route requests to each BELA instance according to its context path.

 [Back to bela.properties](bela.properties.md)